wanghc78/valor/OOPSLA2015_AE.md

 In the vectorized version, there is one line showing "[INFO]va\_list2vec Time =".
 And the time is the data permutation time (defined as "PERM\_DOWN" in the paper).
 This time is used to calculate the data transformation overhead (Paper section 5.4).

 You can append `| grep "Time ="` in the command line to only extract the time info.
 The time of iteration 6~15 are used to calculate the per-iteration time for LR iterative algorithm.
 And you can append `| ../../../valor/report.py` in the command line to report the summarized information, like "[Iterative]AvgIterTime = 3.594200 Overhead = 345.345%".
-The report.py is temporarily stored in the valor package only for the OOPSLA Artificats evaluation.
-Please make sure in your command the correct path location for report.py.
+The report.py is temporarily stored in the valor package only for the OOPSLA Artificats Evaluation.
+Please make sure the correct path location of report.py in your command.

 ***Note***: In cygwin environment, the pipe system for R doesn't work correctly.
 You may need insert ` | tee /dev/null` before grep or report.py to correct the pipe issue.